 In California, possessing, distributing, or selling cocaine is a criminal offense.
-The penalties for cocaine-related offenses differ depending on how much cocaine is involved.
+The penalties for cocaine-related drug charges differ depending on how much cocaine is involved and if there was possession with intent to distribute.
 If you have been arrested in possession of cocaine, it is vital that you comprehend the charges and potential penalties you are facing.

-A Los Angeles criminal defense lawyer can assist you if you find yourself facing a drug-related offense.
+A Los Angeles DUI lawyer can assist you if you find yourself facing a drug-related offense.
+Even if you’ve been charged with felony cocaine possession, we may be able to help you.

 What Is the Threshold for a California Felony Cocaine Charge?

 Cocaine possession for personal use is considered a misdemeanor in California.
-Cocaine possession can be a felony charge if the threshold reaches the amount that would be applicable to sell or for distribution.
+Cocaine possession can be a felony charge if the threshold amount (grams of cocaine) reaches the amount that would be applicable to sell or for distribution.
 These thresholds for felony cocaine charges in the state of California are as follows:

 - Possession of greater than 28.5 grams of cocaine

-- Possession of crack cocaine, also referred to as cocaine base, of greater than 8 grams
+- Possession of crack cocaine also referred to as cocaine base, of greater than 8 grams of cocaine

-If the threshold amount was in the defendant’s possession, they could be charged with a felony.
-The severity of the consequence will depend upon the amount of cocaine discovered.
+If the threshold amounts of cocaine were in the defendant’s possession, they could be charged with a felony.
+The severity of the consequence will depend upon the amount of cocaine that was discovered, and higher grams of cocaine often mean harsher penalties.

 If Convicted of Cocaine Possession, What Are the Penalties?